 My Approach to Helping

 I incorporate wisdom from mindfulness meditation practices as well as from cutting-edge research in neurobiology.
 You can make real progress toward reducing anxiety and self-criticism, lifting depression, and building more honest and intimate connections with those you love.
+I offer both short-term therapy to build skills to get through tough times, as well as longer-term work to heal underlying issues that prevent you from thriving no matter what life throws your way.

 More Info About My Practice